 Demand generation, aka “demand gen,” isn’t just about leads.
 Demand gen marketing is about creating high-quality leads that engage with your brand – and eventually, turn into revenue.

-More than ever, marketers and demand generation professionals are facing mounting pressure from their executives to tie marketing efforts to revenue.
-That’s where demand gen comes in.
+More than ever, marketers and demand generation teams are facing mounting pressure from their executives to tie marketing efforts to revenue.
+That’s where a solid demand generation strategy comes into play.

-What is demand generation, anyway?
-The Content Marketing Institute defines it as “the practice of creating demand for an organization’s product or services through marketing.”
+The Content Marketing Institute defines demand generation marketing as “the practice of creating demand for an organization’s product or services through marketing.”

 - The quality of your leads